SegaSaturnFan/WiiDreamed/README.md

-# NullDC4Wii - Dreamcast Emulator for Wii
+# NullDC4Wii - Faster Dreamcast Emulator for Wii

 a fork from https://github.com/skmp/nullDCe

+attempting to impliment frame skipping

 ## TODO (Maybe you can help !)